ArthurSonzogni/chromiumos-platform2/power_manager/docs/screen_brightness.md

 key; this may be desirable to conserve battery power while streaming music.
 The backlight is automatically increased to a low-but-visible level when user input is observed after the brightness has been manually set to 0%.

-## Boot time brightness selection

-At boot, the panel backlight's brightness is set to 40% (computed linearly) of its maximum level by the `boot-splash` Upstart job.
-This happens before the boot splash animation is displayed by frecon.

-After powerd starts, it chooses an initial backlight brightness based on the power source (either AC or battery) and the ambient light level, as described in the "Automatic brightness changes" section.

 ## External monitor brightness